 Wade is a former Oakland middle school English teacher who appreciates a good trebuchet almost as much as a well-constructed sentence or a properly placed hyphen between compound modifiers.
 He swears that project-based learning and state-mandated curriculum can coexist peacefully.

-Will earned an SB in Chemistry from MIT.
-He's worked on many different things, ranging from synthetic organic chemistry to solar cooker design.
-In his spare time he codes, fiddles with Linux, learns foreign languages, and practices Muay Thai.
+Will earned his SB in Chemistry from MIT.
+He's worked on many things, ranging from chemical synthesis to computer-generated poetry.
+In his spare time he cooks, learns foreign languages, and practices Muay Thai.

 Angie Chua(angelabchua)Sales Manager